FarmData2/FarmData2/components/README.md

   - Indicates that inputs are required field if present.
   - required fields are indicated by a red asterisk

-    - use `v-show` so that spacing is the same whether it is there or not.
+- All components must have a `validText` and `invalidText` props to indicate ARIA text below the field when teh value in the component is valid or invalid.

+- All components must have a `showValidity` prop that indicates if the validity of components should be shown using the bootstrap styling.

+  - The component computes validity as described below but only shows it when `show-validity` is set to true.
+  - This prop is watched and is set to true by the entry point when "Submit" is clicked.

 - Components manage props, state and events to allow page to change state via the prop.

-  - The component provides a prop for every value that is collected by the component
+  - The component provides a `prop` for every value that is collected by the component
-  - The component watches the props and the state variables that are v-modeled to input elements
+  - The component watches the `props` and the state variables that are `v-modeled` to input elements
   - When a value that a component collects changes, the component emits an `updated:prop_name` event with a payload giving the new value of the prop.
   - The entry point should `v-model` the prop to an element in `data.form`

 - All events emitted must be kabob-case.
-- All components must emit `ready` event when they are ready to be used in tests.
+- All components must emit a `ready` event when they are ready to be used in tests.

   - e.g. any API calls that were made in `created` have completed.

+- All components must emit a `valid` event any time their validity changes.

+  - This event will have a `boolean` payload indicating if the component's value is valid or not.
+  - Entry points will use this value to enable/disable submission.
+  - The component `watch`es the `isValid` computed property for changes and emits this event.

 - If an error occurs, the component must emit an `error` event with a `String` message as the payload.

   - The entrypoint will handle the error.

+- Components will have a `isValid()` computed property

+  - true if the component's value is valid
+  - false if the component's value is invalid
+  - is bound to `state` on `<BFormValidFeedback>` and `<BFormInvalidFeedback>`
+  - watched and a `valid` event is emitted when validity changes.

+- Components will have a `useValidityStyling()` computed property
+  - uses `isValid` and `showValidity` to determine if the component should show its validity styling.

 ## Component Testing